-The Preclinical MRI Core at Beth Israel Deaconess Medical Center offers instrumentation and expertise for a broad range of magnetic resonance imaging and spectroscopy applications for small animals, excised tissue, and cell culture studies.
+The Preclinical MRI Core at Beth Israel Deaconess Medical Center offers instrumentation and expertise for a broad range of magnetic resonance imaging and spectroscopy applications for small animals and tissue samples.

 About Our Standard Lab Applications

-We run MR spectroscopy or imaging experiments on an hourly fee basis for BIDMC colleagues and outside investigators.
+We run imaging and spectroscopy experiments on an hourly fee basis for BIDMC colleagues and outside investigators.
 We will be happy to discuss how MR imaging can be used to further your research goals.

-- In Vivo Imaging: Anatomic in vivo imaging is routine in the head, thorax, and abdomen.
+In Vivo Imaging: Anatomic in vivo imaging of the head, thorax, and abdomen.

 Request a Scheduling Slot